As Migrant Caravan Winds North, Trump Vows To Cut Aid To Countries They're Fleeing

 "Come on," the man said, "no one told us they'd give us money if we left.
 My wife and I made this decision."

-Los Angeles Times reporter Kate Linthicum, who has been traveling with the caravan, also disputed Trump's assertion — offered without evidence — that "unknown Middle Easterners are mixed in" with the group.
+Multiple reporters who have been traveling with the caravan also disputed Trump's assertion — offered without evidence — that "unknown Middle Easterners are mixed in" with the group.

-Sadly, it looks like Mexico’s Police and Military are unable to stop the Caravan heading to the Southern Border of the United States.
-Criminals and unknown Middle Easterners are mixed in.
-I have alerted Border Patrol and Military that this is a National Emergy.
-Must change laws!— Donald J. Trump (@realDonaldTrump) October 22, 2018
+Been reporting from the caravan for the last 3 days.
+Haven't seen anyone from the Middle East.
+Yet to see proof of criminals.
+Yet President Trump continues to push that line without producing evidence.— John Holman (@johnholman100) October 22, 2018

+What is true is that Mexico's police have not halted the caravan so far. https://t.co/1eZGAWnsPi

-Linthicum tweeted that she has not seen a single person who fits Trump's description.
+Los Angeles Times reporter Kate Linthicum tweeted that she has not seen a single person who fits Trump's description.
 "Have seen hundreds of women and children and babies, though."

 "I have to do this for his future," one of those women told the Times while carrying her 18-month-old son.
 Paola Oviedo said she was one of many migrants who crossed the Suchiate River in rafts after Mexican officials stopped them on the bridge, the legal point of entry from Guatemala.